Pharming for Farmaceuticals

 Like other forms of animal research, pharming has the potential to cause suffering and harm to the animals involved.
 Because of the somewhat random nature of gene insertion of microinjected DNA, genes are not always expressed in the appropriate tissues or at appropriate levels.
 It is possible that a transgene would be activated in places other than the mammary gland, and the resulting protein may be toxic to the animal.

 In addition, there is a chance that the transgene DNA, when microinjected into the fertilized egg, may insert itself into the genome in a way that disrupts the animal's normal gene function.
-If this happens, it can lead to birth defects, poor brain development, cancer, arthritis, diabetes or other health problems.
+If this happens, it can lead to birth defects, poor brain development, cancer, arthritis, diabetes, or other health problems.

-To try to avoid these random effects, scientists are using viruses to target where the genes are inserted.
+To try to avoid these random effects, scientists are using viruses to target where in the genome the genes are inserted.
 A type of virus called a "retrovirus" inserts its genetic material into the cell's genome in a predictable manner, targeting specific sequences that typically don't interrupt the normal functions of a cell.

 Another concern is the number of failed attempts to get an acceptable transgenic animal.
 Typically, only 1% of injected eggs will result in a live birth containing the transgene, and not all of those animals will express the transgene in an acceptable manner.
 For many, the high cost, in both animal lives and money, of making a transgenic animal is not worth the possible benefits.
 However, others feel that the cost is justified by the human lives that could be saved by the drugs produced.